mnr/writing-wip/Do-Ye0n_lives_on.md

 "I still have questions," he says.
 "But I haven't eaten.
 Is there any chance we can continue this orientation over dinner?"

 Aishwarya considers Do-Ye0n.
 "I believe I have met my recruitment quota for the day, so, yes.
-Then I'll be able to show you your new apartment."
+Then I'll be able to show you your new apartment.
+Like they say, nobody sleeps on the streets."

 ------------------------------------------------------------------------